 - Go to the nearest hospital emergency room

 - Call 911

 - Call Campus Police at 816-235-1515

 Students living on campus can also contact their resident assistant or residential life staff who can guide the student to appropriate resources.

-Center staff is available to confer with you and develop an on-site response to traumatic events with any affected group.
+Counseling Services staff is available to confer with you and develop an on-site response to traumatic events with any affected group.

 Faculty and staff are encouraged to present patterns and individual incidents of distressed, disturbing and disruptive behavior to the University’s Case Management Team (CMT).